-- Bsc (Hons) Occupational Therapy - Member of the RCOT - Registered with HCPC - I have 30 years experience of working as an Occupational Therapist - I have worked within learning disability services for the last 20 years and have also worked in Mental health, older peoples and children's OT services - I work with individuals with complex needs and Autism.
+- Bsc (Hons) Occupational Therapy

+- Member of the RCOT

+- Registered with HCPC

+- I have 30 years' experience of working as an Occupational Therapist

+- I have worked within learning disability services for the last 20 years and have also worked in Mental health, older peoples and children's OT services - I work with individuals with complex needs and Autism.
 I work as part of a team supporting the individuals with learning disabilities and their families and carers.
-This will often include providing training. - I also work within the criminal justice system

-- I undertake a range of assessments including sensory integration assessments and implementation of sensory strategies and Assessment of Motor and Process Skills. - I am trained up to level 2 in Sensory Integration - I will undertake my ADOS and ADI-R Autism training in October this year - I receive supervision from a sensory integration practitioner and advanced practitioner OT
+This will often include providing training. - I also work within the criminal justice system - I undertake a range of assessments including sensory integration assessments and implementation of sensory strategies and Assessment of Motor and Process Skills. - I am trained up to level 2 in Sensory Integration - I will undertake my ADOS and ADI-R Autism training in October this year - I receive supervision from a sensory integration practitioner and advanced practitioner OT

-Referrals- the MDT will be used help identify suitable young people to place at Stafford Hall where possible, the key question is "how can we meet the needs of the young person" each specialist will be asked where appropriate how their input will benefit the young person, are they are
+Referrals- the MDT will be used help identify suitable young people to place at Stafford Hall where possible, the key question is "how can we meet the needs of the young person" each specialist will be asked where appropriate how their input will benefit the young person, are they:

-- suitable fit within the current group of young people, - can their diagnosis be supported by the clinical team e.g. take over from the local authority services CAHMS - prescribing and reviewing medication - liaise with local GP and hospitals - identify and facilitate a diagnosis and treatment - · early identification of mental health issues - Clinical oversight relating to risks and risk assessment in the use of physical intervention with young people - Input into behaviour support plans and effective working practise
+- Suitable fit within the current group of young people, - Can their diagnosis be supported by the clinical team e.g. take over from the local authority services CAHMS - Prescribing and reviewing medication - Liaise with local GP and hospitals. - Identify and facilitate a diagnosis and treatment. - Early identification of mental health issues - Clinical oversight relating to risks and risk assessment in the use of physical intervention with young people. - Input into behaviour support plans and effective working practise

-Discharges- Clinicians over view input into a thorough "disengagement summary" to aid the young person in a positive transition away from Stafford Hall,
+Discharges- Clinicians overview input into a thorough "disengagement summary" to aid the young person in a positive transition away from Stafford Hall,

-Disengagement summary includes
+Disengagement summary includes:

-- Historical information at the time of placement at Stafford Hall and our initial assessment - Strategic formulation of needs used during the placement (this could inform any identified future placements) - Review of clinical input used to support the young person while at Stafford Hall - · Any identified areas of need going forward
+- Historical information at the time of placement at Stafford Hall and our initial assessment - Strategic formulation of needs used during the placement (this could inform any identified future placements) - Review of clinical input used to support the young person while at Stafford Hall - Any identified areas of need going forward.

-A plan of clinical input- each specialist completes one to two visits per month, at least one of which will be the attendance of the review meeting for all young people
+A plan of clinical input- each specialist completes one to two visits per month, at least one of which will be the attendance of the review meeting for all young people.

-The MDT Meeting process/meeting drives the positive development of each young person at Stafford Hall - overview
+The MDT Meeting process/meeting drives the positive development of each young person at Stafford Hall - overview.

-- planned agenda - review of previous actions - review behavioural statistics compiled from weekly review meetings (redirections, physical interventions and behavioural presentation) - review of medication, oversight of PRN protocols - Consultation with young people and stake holders where appropriate - feedback from staff and key workers into actions, progress and outcomes
+- Planned agenda. - Review of previous actions

+- Review behavioural statistics compiled from weekly review meetings (redirections, physical interventions and behavioural presentation) - Review of medication, oversight of PRN protocols - Consultation with young people and stake holders where appropriate - feedback from staff and key workers into actions, progress and outcomes - Review education and care input consider EHC plan and behaviour support plans- current and appropriate or need for review. - Agree and set new actions/targets over the next month. - Produce formal recorded minutes and circulate.